 Additionally, it’s a good idea for firms to invest in cybersecurity for their portcos, too.

-Firms can also be held responsible for any data breaches that occur to their portfolio companies, inviting fines, lawsuits, and regulatory penalties.
+PE firms can also be held responsible for any data breaches that occur to their portfolio companies, inviting fines, lawsuits, and regulatory penalties.

 Rise in Attack Frequency